Money BasicsManaging Money

 The gift of preparedness: (Re)build your emergency fund

-Ideally, you keep an emergency fund accessible through a bank account.
+You keep an emergency fund accessible through a bank account.
 Having cash on-hand is okay but is risky, even if you’re just going to keep it at home.
 When it’s in a bank account, you can readily withdraw it anytime from an ATM.
 For example, Metrobank has over 2,300 ATMs all over the country.

 If you’re able to enroll your bank account to Metrobank Online, you can easily monitor your emergency fund balance and see your progress.